Keep Warm in Sylva and Dillsboro

 When the sun goes down, the lights turn up and guests to the area will experience the most wonderful time of the year as Dillsboro is transformed into a winter wonderland of lights, candles, laughter and music during their annual Lights and Luminaries event.
 2,500 luminaries light guest’s way to shops, while horse and buggy rides carry people through the streets, and shopkeepers welcome guests with live music and treats.
 Lights and Luminaries takes place the first two Fridays and Saturdays in December from 5-9 p.m. each night.
 A free shuttle service is available from Monteith Park.

-On December 2, 2018, the Sylva Christmas Parade marches through Historic Main Street with more than 50 floats and a special guest appearance from Santa.
+Every year at the start of December, the Sylva Christmas Parade marches through Historic Main Street with more than 50 floats and a special guest appearance from Santa.

-Wanting to pamper yourself?
+Want to pamper yourself?
 Head to Fusions Spa.
 Located in downtown Sylva, Fusions is the perfect way to recharge your body and mind during the colder months.
 Choose from the extensive menu of offerings, including massages, facials, body treatments, makeup, fitness and wellness options.

 Comfort Food (And Drinks)